Drawing Pencil Sketches, where you start your masterpiece!

 Yep,

-it’s an integral part of your oil painting process and in the growth of your eye to hand co-ordination.
-On my Learn to Draw page, I talk a little about that, but go straight into short cuts to get you painting quickly without doing a great deal of drawing.
+It’s an integral part of your oil painting process and in the growth of your eye to hand co-ordination.
+On my learn to draw page I talk a little about that, but go straight into short cuts to get you painting quickly without doing a great deal of drawing.
 We used carbon paper, grids, or a projector to get your drawing onto your canvas.

 Now, we will learn some time honored traditional drawing techniques that will help both with your oil painting, and who knows, may open some doors for those that want to explore graphite and charcoal drawing as a finished art form.